MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

 1. Select **Save**, and then close the form.

-1. The **Overview** tab displays a message indicating that tenant-level analtyics has been enabled.
+1. The **Overview** tab displays a message indicating that tenant-level analytics has been enabled.
 Typically, these reports are displayed within 24-48 hours of enabling the feature.

     :::image type="content" source="media/analytics-overview-tab-feature-enabled.png" alt-text="Tenant-level analytics has been enabled.":::